dscp46/ax25systemd/README.md

 https://github.com/F4FXL/ax25systemd/issues/2

 ## Instructions

-You can install this package either by running `make install`, or you can build a debian binary package by running `make build-deb`.
+You can install this package either by running `make install`.

+A debian binary package can be built by running `make build-deb`.

+# Dependencies
+The deb package already cares of dependencies for you.

-Prerequisite package for this is `ax25-tools`.
+Prerequisite for this package is `ax25-tools`, `awk`.

+To build the package, you'll need `coreutils`, `dpkg`, and `fakeroot` on top of the prerequisites.